Updated: October 29, 2022

 - Before an hour of planting, water your tomato plants deeply.

-- After digging up the holes for the seedlings, mix necessary compost with the soil and add some water.
+- After digging up the holes for the seedlings, mix the necessary compost with the soil and add some water.

-How often to water tomatoes?
+How often do you water tomatoes?

 - Just keep watering based on the demand of the plants and the weather condition.